Explore the Agenda

 Transforming Clinical Trial Formation Through Biomarker Innovation, Advanced Imaging & Mechanism-Based Endpoints

-Head of Clinical Imaging, Early Clinical Development, AstraZeneca
+Clinical Imaging, Early Clinical Development, R Head I, AstraZeneca

 • Maximizing the value of endoscopy by driving consistency in centralized reads